trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Charts

-Trino already has a built-in `bar()` [color function](/functions/color), but it's using ANSI escape codes to output colors, and thus is only usable for displaying results in a terminal.
-The following example shows a similar routine, that only uses ASCII characters.
+Trino already has a built-in `bar()` [color function](/functions/color), but it is using ANSI escape codes to output colors, and thus is only usable for displaying results in a terminal.
+The following example shows a similar routine that only uses ASCII characters:

 ```sql
 FUNCTION ascii_bar(value DOUBLE)